MicrosoftDocs/architecture-center/docs/reference-architectures/data-analysis-regulated-industries/data-analysis-regulated-industries-content.md

 #> Are there any key performance considerations (past the typical)?
 -->

-This architecture pattern is based at managed Azure services with great built-in and flexible performance options which allows to find right balance between speed and cost.
+This architecture pattern is based at managed Azure services with built-in and flexible performance options which allows users to find the right balance between speed and cost.

-Performance challenges might be related to Azure VMs (used by Azure Databricks - make sure to select appropriate SKU size), network throughput, bandwidth, latency, limits of host of Azure Data Factory Self Host Integration Runtime.
+There may be performance challenges related to Azure VMs (used by Azure Databricks - make sure to select appropriate SKU size), network throughput, bandwidth, latency, limits of host of Azure Data Factory Self Host Integration Runtime.

 Azure SQL Database has some artificial performance and scalability limits - depends on selected SKU.
 This can be changed any time later based on utilization.